-What to Expect If Your Underage Child Has Been Charged with a DUI
+What to Do If Your Child Has Been Charged with a DUI in PA

 According to the National Highway Traffic Safety Administration, alcohol is a factor in more than one third of fatal crashes involving 16 to 20 year olds.
 In an effort to reduce this heavy toll, Pennsylvania has instituted a zero tolerance policy for underage drinking and driving.
 This means that there are strict criminal penalties for anyone under the age of 21 caught while driving under the influence of alcohol.
 For adults, the legal blood alcohol content (BAC) is set at .08.
 For people under the age of 21, however, the legal BAC limit is .02.
 Even one beer can put an underage person over the legal limit.